Bayesian Calibration of Engine-out NOx Models for Engine-to-Engine Transferability: Results

 Once the sensor biases were inferred/estimated using the proposed approach, these biases were used to perform posterior predictive checks on the remaining data.
 Figures \ref{fig:posterior_predictive_train_ftp} and \ref{fig:posterior_predictive_train_rmcset} show the PPD for the data used to infer sensor biases.
 This dataset, comprising 200 seconds from the FTP cycle and 450 seconds from the SET cycle for a specific sample engine, was used to select acceptable sensor biases based on the distance metric (i.e., KS statistic).
 We can see that the mean of the PPD for sample engines (engine 1, engine 2, and engine 3) closely matches the experimental data for the FTP cycle.
 However, for the SET cycle, the posterior mean exhibited relatively lower accuracy compared to the FTP cycle.
 This discrepancy aligns with the pretrained GP model’s reduced accuracy in predicting NOx concentrations for the SET cycle from the nominal engine, as shown in Fig. \ref{fig:val_2_ideal_engine}.
 Thus, such a pattern was expected for SET cycles from sample engines.
 The $95 \%$ credible intervals, presented in Figures \ref{fig:posterior_predictive_train_ftp} and \ref{fig:posterior_predictive_train_rmcset}, reflect the uncertainty arising from the stochastic nature of inferred biases.
 The SET cycle displayed greater uncertainty, indicating a higher sensitivity of the biases to steady-state conditions.
+This behavior is consistent with the lower baseline accuracy of the pre-trained GP on steady-state data (Fig. \ref{fig:val_2_ideal_engine}).
+Since the Bayesian calibration framework relies on the underlying model structure, the reduced fidelity in steady-state regimes naturally propagates into wider credible intervals in the PPD, ensuring that the model uncertainty accurately reflects the limitations of the base predictor.

 Fig. \ref{fig:biases_engine1} presents the kernel density estimations (KDEs) of the prior and posterior samples of the sensor biases for engine-out NOx and non-control input variables for engine 1.
 We can see that the posterior concentrates around the values, which minimizes the distance between the output of the simulated model and the data samples that were used to infer these biases.
 Fig. \ref{fig:predictions_engine1} compares the predictions of the proposed approach with the conventional pre-trained GP model (i.e, GP (RBF) [$W_s = 5s$]) for the remaining data across both cycles.
 The median predictions of the proposed approach more closely align with the experimental data than those from the pretrained GP model which was trained on nominal engine data.
 Where discrepancies existed, the measurements largely fell within the uncertainty bands.
 Similar observations can be made for engines 2 and 3, as illustrated in Figures \ref{fig:biases_engine2}, \ref{fig:predictions_engine2}, \ref{fig:biases_engine3}, and \ref{fig:predictions_engine3}.